symfony-cmf/symfony-cmf-docs/bundles/seo/seo_aware.rst

             </entity>
         </doctrine-mapping>

-You can also choose to put the ``SeoMetadata`` class into a seperate table.
+You can also choose to put the ``SeoMetadata`` class into a separate table.
 To do this, you have to enable ORM support just like you enabled PHPCR enabled above and add a OneToOne or ManyToOne relation between the content entity and the ``SeoMetadata`` entity.